anenadic/data-organisation-spreadsheets/index.md

 In this lesson, however, you will not learn:

 - How to use statistics and formulas in spreadsheets, or
-- How to plot graphs using spreadsheets
+- How to plot graphs using spreadsheets.

 There are many good tutorials available online on the topic of data analysis in spreadsheets.
 If you are looking to learn any of the above, a good reference is [Head First Excel](https://www.amazon.com/Head-First-Excel-learners-spreadsheets/dp/0596807694/ref=sr_1_1?ie=UTF8&qid=1491594584&sr=8-1&keywords=head+first+excel), published by O’Reilly.